 The internet is changing.
-While the internet was built around servers and personal computers, it is evolving to an amorphous network accessed through smart phones.
+While it was built around servers and personal computers, it is evolving into an amorphous network largely accessed through smartphones.
 Recent surveys find that the mobile web is growing and expected to take over the internet.
 How does this affect your website and your business, now and in the future?

 The Facts about the Rise of the Mobile Web

-Millions of people are coming online each year, and many of them are doing so through the acquisition of cell phones, not desktop computers.
-The number of smart phones worldwide is projected to be around 3.5 billion as of the end of 2020.
+Millions of people are coming online each year and many of them are doing so through cell phones, not desktop computers.
+The number of smartphones worldwide is projected to be around 3.5 billion by the end of 2020.

 This means that mobile internet users exceed the number of desktop users by a large margin.